-- There are no standard scholarships.
-Depending on funds available from the state budget, ESIF or private funds managed by IKY (State Scholarship Foundation), a call for applications for grants is published.
+- There are no standard grants.
+Depending on funds available from the state budget, European structural funds or private funds managed by IKY (State Scholarship Foundation), a call for applications for grants is published.
+For academic years 2016/17 to 2019/20, IKY offers to 3 685 undergraduate students per year a nine-month grant (EUR 200 per month for students studying in their hometown and EUR 380 per month for students studying in another town).
+Although academic performance is taken into account, these grants are largely need-based and enhance participation in studies for disabled students and students from disadvantaged socio-economic backgrounds.
 Awards and scholarships may be offered by higher education institutions, according to students' academic performance and financial status.
 Part-time students are not eligible for IKY grants. - Grant/scholarships are also offered by research institutions/non-profit/benefit foundations to first, second cycle and PhD students.
-Eligibility/selection criteria are age, grades (for 2nd cycle), foreign languages, work experience and socio-economic status. - The scholarships awarded by the Hellenic Open University cover the full amount or part of the student fees per academic year if a combination of economic, social and academic criteria is met by the student. - 2nd students may apply for state guaranteed loans until the age of 45 and if they meet academic and socioeconomic criteria.
+Eligibility/selection criteria are both need and merit based. - The scholarships awarded by the Hellenic Open University cover the full amount or part of the student fees per academic year if a combination of economic, social and academic criteria is met by the student. - Second cycle students may apply for state guaranteed loans until the age of 45 and if they meet academic and socio-economic criteria.
 Parents' guarantee for redeeming the loan to credit institutions is requested.
 Interest rate may be covered by the Ministry of Education, Research and Religious Affairs up to 50 % (Government Gazette 659/31-07-1996).
 The terms of loan are further determined by the credit institutions.
 There are no statistical data on the number of students who receive loans.
-The legal basis for a loan for 1st cycle studies is available, but the conditions have yet to be developed. - 1st cycle students' parents may claim annual EUR 1 000 housing allowance.
-Only students who do not study in their hometown are eligible, provided that their family income does not exceed EUR 30 000. - Tax benefits: Parents of students in Greek public universities are subject to lower tax rate.
+The legal basis for a loan for first cycle studies is available, but the conditions have yet to be developed. - First cycle students' parents may claim annual EUR 1 000 housing allowance.
+Only students who do not study in their hometown are eligible, provided that their family income does not exceed EUR 30 000. - Tax benefits: Parents of those students in Greek public universities who do not have personal income are subject to lower tax rate.
+As a result, parent's taxes are reduced and tax-free rate slightly increases.